joannar77/Business_Performance_Project/README.md

 Aggregated performance by state and business segment

-Designed Policy for classification of businesses in the portfolio into four distinct quadrants based on performance (Profit Margin and Revenue)
+Designed a policy for classification of businesses in the portfolio into four distinct quadrants based on performance (Profit Margin and Revenue)

 # Results